riyasvmc/Kotlin-Guides/README.md

 ## Kotlin-REST-API-Manage
 (Manage REST API with okhttp3, retrofit2, gson and rxjava2)

-Android has multiple ways to manage Manage REST API.
+Android has multiple ways to manage REST API.
 Using some awesome libraries are making it more efficient and awesome.
 Read the full article on medium:
 <br>
 <a href="https://medium.com/@imrankst1221/manage-rest-api-with-okhttp3-retrofit2-gson-and-rxjava2-aa5bea1e8a92">@imrankst1221/manage-rest-api-with-okhttp3-retrofit2-gson-and-rxjava2</a>
 <br>